danedabomb/HeadlineGenerator/README.md

 Authors: David Liedtka and Dane Hankamer

 Generates reasonable headlines based on the words in an article using Recurrent Neural Networks (RNNs).
 Original code forked from https://github.com/udibr/headlines.
-Worked with David Liedtka, a Naval Cryptologic Warfare Officer and a scholar.

 Based on Generating News Headlines with Recurrent Neural Networks by Konstantin Lopyrev, available at https://arxiv.org/pdf/1512.01712.pdf.